-This section provides information and resources for CDIC member institutions and other stakeholders within the financial community.
+This section provides information and resources for CDIC member institutions, brokers and other stakeholders within the financial community as well as trustees.

 The CDIC Act sets out how different types of deposits receive coverage under the deposit insurance framework.
 It specifies the key requirements that stakeholders in the financial community must meet to ensure that these deposits are protected by CDIC.
 As of April 30th, 2022, important changes to the rules for deposits held in trust are in effect and impact the broker community (nominee brokers), professional trustees and trustees who hold deposits in trust for others.
 Please refer to the appropriate sections below to see how these changes impact specific groups.

 Brokers and Other Financial Professionals

-Brokers and other financial professionals play an important role in helping Canadians make informed decisions.
-However, the rules around deposit protection, especially for deposits held in trust, can be complicated.
+Rules around deposit protection, especially for deposits held in trust, can be complicated.
 With changes to reporting requirements in effect as of April 30th, 2022, it is especially important to familiarize yourself with how trust deposit coverage works.
 To help you, CDIC has developed resources to explain how deposit insurance coverage works for the deposits you place for your clients and the various requirements that must be met to ensure these deposits are protected in the event of a bank failure.

 For simplicity, many of our documents and resources refer to “brokers.”
 In these instances, a reference to brokers includes financial advisors, securities dealers, investment dealers, broker-dealers, and others who purchase deposits from financial institutions that are members of CDIC either on behalf of (i.e. in nominee name) or in the name of their clients (i.e. in client name).